An obstruction to the local lifting problem: HKG-covers and their canonical ideal

 therefore if $i_0\geq2$, it suffices to have $q=p^h \geq 13$ and more generally it is enough to have $q \geq \frac{12}{i_0-1}+1$ in order to ensure that $g\geq 6$.

 For the case $h\geq2$, we can write a stronger inequality based on Riemann-Hurwitz theorem as (recall that $i_0\equiv i_1 \mod p$ so $i_0-i_1 \geq p$)

-which implies that $g\geq 6$ for $p>3$ or $h>3$.
+which implies that $g\geq 6$ for $p>3$ or $h\geq 3$.

-In order to prove that the curve is not hyperelliptic we observe that hyperelliptic curves have a normal subgroup generated by the hyperelliptic involution $j$, so that $X \rightarrow X/\langle j \rangle=\mathbb{P}^1$.
+In order to prove that the curve is not hyperelliptic we observe that the automorphism group of a hyperelliptic curve contains a normal subgroup generated by the hyperelliptic involution $j$, so that $X \rightarrow X/\langle j \rangle=\mathbb{P}^1$.
 It is known that the automorphism group of a hyperelliptic curve fits in the short exact sequence

 where $H$ is a subgroup of $\mathrm{PGL}(2,k)$, see \cite{BraStich86}.
 If $m$ is odd then the hyperelliptic involution is not an element in $C_m$.
 If $m$ is even, let $\sigma$ be a generator of the cyclic group of order $m$ and $\tau$ a generator of the group $C_q$.
 The involution $\sigma^{m/2}$ again can't be the hyperelliptic involution.
 Indeed, the hyperelliptic involution is central, while the conjugation action of $\sigma$ on $\tau$ is faithful that is $\sigma^{m/2} \tau \sigma^{-m/2} \neq \tau$.
 In this case $G=C_q \rtimes C_m$ is a subgroup of $H$ which should act on the rational function field.
 By the classification of such groups in \cite[Th.
-1]{Val-Mad:80} this is not possible.
+1]{Val-Mad:80} this is not possible, for $m>2$, while the case $m=2$, i.e. the case of the dihedral group $D_q$ can also be ruled out using Remark \ref{rem:rat-act}.
 Thus $X$ can't be hyperelliptic.

 We will prove now that the curve is not trigonal.
 Using Clifford's theorem we can show \cite[B-3 p.137]{MR770932} that a non-hyperelliptic curve of genus $g\geq 5$ cannot have two distinct $g_3^1$.
 Notice that we have already required the stronger condition $g \geq 6$.
 So if there is a $g_3^1$, then this is unique.
 Moreover, the $g_3^1$ gives rise to a map $\pi:X \rightarrow \mathbb{P}^1$ and every automorphism of the curve $X$ fixes this map.
 Therefore, we obtain a morphism $\phi:C_q \rtimes C_m \rightarrow \mathrm{PGL}_2(k)$ and we arrive at the short exact sequence